-No place captures the story of slavery and African-American heritage like the Charles H. Wright Museum of African American History.
+No place captures the story of slavery, African-American heritage and black history like the Charles H. Wright Museum of African American History.
 See the And Still We Rise: Our Journey through African American History and Culture exhibit, which takes you through realistic African markets, a former holding cell, the Door of No Return display and a replica slave ship.
 Next, you will hear stories of African-American triumphs, including escapes to freedom as well as more recent successes of local African-Americans.

 The Henry Ford Museum of American Innovation is a hub of American innovation and history.
 Come see the actual bus that Rosa Parks made famous in Montgomery, Alabama, when she refused to give up her seat.
 Next door at Greenfield Village, experience 300 years of African-American stories.
 Walk inside the Hermitage Slave Quarters, the actual dwellings of two slave families on the Hermitage Plantation near Savannah, Georgia.
 And visit the building modeled after the Missouri slave cabin where famous botanist and inventor George Washington Carver was born.

 Other Historical Sights & Monuments

 - Finney Barn Historical Site at the corner of State and Griswold in Capitol Park.